corsairmarks/leader_traits_merge_add/mod/README.md

     * Add appropriate slave costs to the Brainslug and Nivlac species traits
 * 3.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax") - integrate underlying trait file changes for the overridden files
 * 3.1.0 Add a compatibility trigger for other mods to check whether this one is active
+* 3.2.0 Add overrides for Cybernetic and Overtuned traits

 ## Source Code